chrnolte/places-conus/docs/methods/estimation/samples/geographies.rst

 "County & neighbors" models are fit on sales data of each county and its neighboring counties.
 Neighboring counties are counties whose boundaries are located within 10km or less of the boundaries of the target county.

-County-level models with neighbors formed the basis of our first published high-resolution land value map (`Nolte (2020) PNAS <https://doi.org/10.5061/dryad.np5hqbzq9>`_).
+County-level models with neighbors formed the basis of our first published high-resolution land value map (`article <https://www.pnas.org/doi/10.1073/pnas.2012865117>`_, `data download <https://doi.org/10.5061/dryad.np5hqbzq9>`_).

 :Identifier: ``county-nb`` or 5-digit county FIPS code (:any:`fips`) with :code:`-nb` suffix.